2009 Bronx terrorism plot: Imprisonment

-James Cromitie is currently serving his 25-year sentence at the Federal Correctional Institution, Allenwood Medium, a medium-security facility in Pennsylvania, and is scheduled for release in 2031.
+James Cromitie served his sentence at the Federal Correctional Institution, Allenwood Medium, a medium-security facility in Pennsylvania, and was released on April 17, 2024.

-Onta Williams is currently serving his 25-year sentence at the Federal Correctional Institution, McDowell, a medium- security facility in West Virginia, and is scheduled for release in 2031.
+Onta Williams served his sentence at the Federal Correctional Institution, Mendota, a medium-security facility in California, and was released on October 24, 2023.

-David Williams is currently serving his 25-year sentence at the Federal Correctional Institution, Loretto, a medium- security facility in Pennsylvania, and is scheduled for release in 2030.
+David Williams served his sentence at the United States Penitentiary, Pollock, a high-security facility in Pennsylvania, and was released on January 24, 2024.

-Laguerre Payen is currently serving his 25-year sentence at the United States Penitentiary, Tucson, a high-security facility in Arizona, and is scheduled for release in 2032.
+Laguerre Payen served his sentence at the United States Penitentiary, Allenwood, a high-security facility in Pennsylvania, and was released on October 24, 2023.

+In July 2023, McMahon ordered the compassionate release of Onta Williams, David Williams and Payen, ruling that the FBI had unscrupulously used Hussain, whom McMahon described as "unsavory", to manipulate Cromitie into pressuring them to commit illegal acts.
+McMahon characterized the three men as "hapless, easily manipulated and penurious petty criminals" and "small time grifters" who only participated because Cromitie said he would pay them using money from Hussain.

 Reactions and aftermath

 Michael Bloomberg, the mayor of New York City, praised the New York City Police Department.
 Other local politicians also praised law enforcement and expressed relief.
 New York Governor David Paterson said the plot illustrated the constant terrorist threat New York faces.
 On May 30, 2009, New York Governor David Paterson announced he would give the Riverdale Jewish Center and the Riverdale Reform Temple $25,000 each to improve their security.
 The money will come from the Department of Homeland Security (DHS) and will primarily involve the installation of alarms and surveillance equipment.

 An award-winning 2014 HBO documentary about the case, The Newburgh Sting, showed that the attack plans and materials were all supplied by the FBI informant who coaxed the accused into participating by offering incentives including $250,000, described as a clear case of entrapment.
-The arrest was described (by the documentary) as having been expertly stage-managed in the style of a Hollywood production, needlessly deploying multiple armoured vehicles and over a hundred officers from various departments, including bomb squads although there was no bomb.
+The arrest was described by the documentary as having been expertly stage-managed in the style of a Hollywood production, needlessly deploying multiple armoured vehicles and over a hundred officers from various departments, including bomb squads although there was no bomb.
 The FBI, it was claimed, was motivated throughout by a desire to maintain public fear of terrorism and to enhance their reputation for effectiveness.